National Youth Icon Award: History

 The National Youth Icon award was first introduced in 2016 by the International Youth Committee (IYC), which is an organization accredited by the United Nations.
 The award is conferred to 70 young individuals globally, setting high standards for their inspiring work and services contributed towards achieving the (SDGs) of the United Nations.The award gives an international recognition to these individuals who dedicated their lives to communities, nations and the world.
 Powerful, outstanding & influential youth role models in the fields of social work, education, human rights, peace, philanthropy, business, sports, health, entertainment, youth empowerment, and popular arts and culture are honored with the National Youth Icon Award.
 In 2017 the International Youth Committee (IYC) also introduced the Asia Inspiration Award for recognizing the inspirational achievements of young individuals in Asia.

-Vipul Pawar
+Criteria

 The nominee must have been engaged in development work for more than 12 months, either in a professional or voluntary capacity;

 The nominee must be an Indian citizen and the development work must be taking place in any state or union territories of the country.
 Foreign nationals also can apply from this year;

 The nominee should not be older than 40 as on 31 August 2020;

 Individuals can nominate themselves or be nominated by someone who can accurately describe their development work;

 The winners must agree to take part in publicity generated by the IYC.

 Awards will be decided on the basis of: